ben-marrett/ben-marrett/README.md

 - 💻 Aiming to secure a remote Front-End or Full-Stack developer role.
 - 🌱 Currently diving into Next.js on a personal project in my spare time.
-- :zap: Working via GitLab with React Bootstrap, Redux-Toolkit, Python & Django for a volunteer Growathon project with [PlantMe.io](https://plantme.io)
+- :zap: Working(via GitLab) with React Bootstrap, Redux-Toolkit & Django for a Growathon project with [PlantMe.io](https://plantme.io)
 - 🛠️ I have experience building with JavaScript, HTML/CSS, React, Redux, ChakraUI, NodeJS, ExpressJS, KnexJS & SQLite
 - :revolving_hearts: Thorough experience working effectively in teams, giving and receiving feedback, understanding client needs.
 - 🤝 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/ben-teiko-marrett/)